azzarip/food-explorers/content/emails/Milano/Review.md

 Thank you for joining us in this first Adventure to Milano!

-I really care in crafting the best holiday for a foodie can aspire for, therefore **I would like to have your feedback**.
+I really care in creating the best holiday for a foodie can aspire for, therefore **I would like to have your feedback**.

 It is just 3 questions, but it is really important for me.